-Figure 15: Sample Cell Parameters Screen 3
+Figure 16: Sample Cell Parameters Screen 4

 Parameter Description Range of Values Mod Target?
 Loop Mode Controls whether the WAV file plays in a loop, and the direction of the loop.
-None : Plays once from the value assigned to the Start parameter through the value assigned to the Longth parameter.
-No V L F When looping is enabled, if you have the Launch Mode set to Trigger , looping will happen for the duration of the Release phase of the note.
-Forward: Plays from the value assigned to the Start parameter through the value assigned to the Loop End Parameter, then jumps back to If you have the Launch Mode set to Gate , looping plays through the gate pulse and the release time. te, nd the Loop Start parameter.
+None: Plays once from the value assigned to the Start parameter through the value assigned No When looping is enabled, if you have the Launch Mode set to Trigger , looping will happen for the duration of the Release phase of the note. to the Length parameter.
+Forward: Plays from the value assigned to the Start parameter through the value assigned to the Loop End Parameter, then jumps back to If you have the Launch Mode set to Gate , looping plays through the gate pulse and the release time. the value of the Loop Start parameter.
 Play continues to loop between Loop Start and Loop End for the duration of the note.
 If you have the Launch Mode set to Toggle , looping starts to play when the initial pulse is received and continues until the terminating toggle pulse is received.
 Bidirect: Works similarly to forward, but loop playback proceeds from Loop Start to Loop End then backwards to Loop Start.
 It then repeats the looping back and forth.
 If Loop Mode is Bidirect, and Rev is ON, play back will start from the end of the sample, and then loop as described, but starting with the Loop End to Loop Start pass.
 Rev When Reverse is ON, the WAV file will play in reverse.
-ON, OFF No MIDI Playback for all cells will always occur when the corresponding MIDI notes are played on Channel 10.
-This value sets an additional MIDI channel that this cell will respond to.
-If set to Default, this cell only responds to Channel 10.
+ON, OFF No MIDI Playback for all cells will always occur when the corresponding MIDI notes are played on the MIDI Channel selected for the GlobalMIDI setting.
+This MIDI parameter sets an additional MIDI channel that this cell will respond to.
+If set to Default, this cell only responds to the GlobalMIDI channel.
 Default, Ch1 through Ch16.
 No When a value other than Default is assigned to this parameter, the MIDI signal on the designated channel will trigger playback of the WAV file at the corresponding pitch.
 Note 64 (typically middle C) will play the note as recorded.
 Each note above or below note 64 will transpose the pitch the corresponding number of semitones.
-Release The release specifies how long the note will continue to play and fade out when the note is released.
-In Gate mode, the release begins when the touch ends, the gate signal goes low, or the MIDI note off event occurs.
-In Toggle mode, the release begins when the toggle off occurs.
-In Trigger mode, release begins when reaching the Loop End point in loop mode, or the Start + Len point when not looping.
-0 to 100% The release percentage is a logarithmic scale between 0 and 30 seconds.
-No

-Parameter Description Range of Values Mod Target?
 Start Point where playback will begin when playing forward or ends when playing in reverse.
 Expressed in samples.
 0 to number of samples in the file Yes LpStr Point where the looping will begin when playing forwards, or looping will end when playing in reverse.
 Expressed in samples.
 Must be before or equal to LpEnd.
-0 to number of samples in the file No Len When Loop Mode is None, how long the sample will play past the value of the Start parameter.
+0 to number of samples in the file Yes

+Parameter Description Range of Values Mod Target?
+Len When Loop Mode is None, how long the sample will play past the value of the Start parameter.
 Expressed in samples.
 0 to number of samples in the file Yes LpEnd Point where the looping will end when playing forwards, or looping will begin when playing in reverse.
 Expressed in samples.
 Must be after or equal to LpStr.
-0 to number of samples in the file No
+0 to number of samples in the file Yes